2722550596/Dict-e-de-Nombres/README.md

 2. **Practice**: Listen to French numbers and type your answers in the grid
 3. **Submit**: Get instant feedback with correct answers highlighted
 4. **Review**: See your results and start a new session
+5. **Voice Test**: Click the debug icon (🔧) to access the voice test page for configuring speech synthesis

 ## Technical Features